Information, advice and support for carers

 The Council is responsible for carer wellbeing, but funds local carer support organisations to carry out the support.
-There may be charges for some of the services.
+Most support is free but there may be some charges for some services.

 There are many organisations that support carers.
 To find out about other services look in our online directory of care and community organisations, Information Point and contact any you are interested in.
 You can find more information about local carer support in the carers category.

-There are service that can be accessed by everyone that you may also need.
+There are services that can be accessed by everyone that you may also need.
 If you are concerned about possible abuse to yourself or someone else, you can report a Safeguarding concern.

 If you need support to get your voice heard over an issue you have, you can contact local advocacy organisations.